 How could I have been so blind?' or 'Why did nobody tell me?'
 These are just two of the most common reactions from people who thought they were doing the best for their marriage, but discovered they'd actually been undermining their own efforts.
-On the surface, these strategies seem sensible but thirty plus years of helping people understand relationships has taught me that they could easily be the biggest mistake of your life.

 Always putting the children first, 100% agree.
 It's like when the airplane loses cabin pressure, you should do your own oxygen mask first.
 Or so I hear. :)